mi3nts/biometricDashboard2/respirationModule/README.md

 # Respiration Module

-This is a standalone model of the Respiration module -- which can also be found in "Resp Tab" in the main Biometric Dashboard!
+A standalone model of the Respiration module -- which can also be found in "Resp Tab" in the main Biometric Dashboard!

 ______________________________________________________________________________________________________________________________